dataforgoodfr/quotaclimat/README.md

 ### Configuration - Batch import
 ### Based on time
 If our media perimeter evolves, we have to reimport it all using env variable `START_DATE` like in docker compose (epoch second format : 1705409797).
+By default, it will import 30 days, you can modify it with `NUMBER_OF_PREVIOUS_DAYS` (integer).

 Otherwise, default is yesterday midnight date (default cron job)